 Light colours photograph beautifully, light neutrals (whites, beiges, greys), and neutrals in general work well, and you’ll be able see those themes present throughout my Pinterest boards.
 If you're opting for colour: muted colours work best.
 When possible, avoid bright/loud colours, and avoid loud/bright/busy patterns, because it can really pull focus away from your family.
 Neutrals, neutrals, neutrals.
 Did I say neutrals?

 The studio is bright and white in colour.
 Neutrals work best as they compliment the people and elevates the style.

 When we're shooting outdoors, whether it be the bright summer greens or the colourful fall leaves, we don't want to compete with the colours within nature.
 Neutrals work best as they compliment every season.

 Adding texture with layers can be a great way to coordinate colours and add depth.
 This could include cardigans, scarves, etc. Items that provide movement (skirts, flowy dresses, longer cardigans) are great too.

-For sanitary reasons, and because my wood floor is actually a carpet (a special floor drop from a photography supplier), I can't allow shoes in the studio.
+For sanitary reasons, I can't allow shoes in the studio.
 I ask that your shoes are removed at the door, as well as socks.
 We won't see your feet in most of the photos, but if we do, I ask that everyone is barefooted.
 Kids with bare feet are adorable!
 (Sometimes girls wear tights with their dresses and that's a great option too).

 I will be asking you to move around a lot!
 Whether that means walking, or bending down to crouch beside the kids, or lift the kids up in the air, etc., please ensure you are comfortable in your outfits.
 Try sitting, crouching, lifting, etc. to see if your outfit passes the test!
 Clothes that can move look great: think long flowy dresses that you can play with, or that the breeze could pick up, etc.